openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 Overload Signature Compatibility
 ********************************

-When several functions share the same function body (implementation), then all function signatures with no body must *fit* the signature with the function implementation.
-Otherwise, a compile-time error occurs.
+If several functions, methods, or constructors share the same body (implementation) or the same method with no implementation in some interface, then all first signatures with no body must *fit* the last signature with actual implementation, or without actual implementation for the interface method.
+A compile-time error occurs otherwise.

 Signature *S*:sub:1 with *n* parameters *fits* signature *S*:sub:`2` with *m* parameters if: